For You — Career

 This is the biggest valid criticism.
 ASE tests are multiple-choice.
 They test whether you know what a mass airflow sensor does, not whether you can find the MAF issue that's actually causing the driveability complaint on the car in your bay.
 A tech who can pass A8 with flying colors might still struggle with a real-world intermittent misfire because the test doesn't replicate the pressure, complexity, or ambiguity of actual diagnostic work.

-I've worked with ASE Master Techs who couldn't diagnose their way out of a paper bag, and uncertified techs who could find anything.
+Every shop has ASE Master Techs who can't diagnose their way out of a paper bag, and uncertified techs who can find anything.
 The cert proves you have the theoretical knowledge.
 It doesn't prove you can apply it under flat rate pressure with a service writer breathing down your neck.
 That said, the theoretical knowledge IS valuable — a lot of the techs who struggle with diagnostics are missing the foundational theory that ASE tests cover.

 Independent Shops Have Different Criteria